 In the age of the Anthropocene, the South faces vast and complex ecological challenges.
 This region stands to bear the brunt and lose the most from the effects of climate change.
-It is experiencing massive economic shifts from a changing energy industry.
-The South is the fastest urbanizing area of the U.S., but it is also the most economically distressed communities — a trend that is expected to continue as the climate changes.
+It is experiencing massive economic shifts as the nation shifts away from fossil fuels.
+The South is the fastest urbanizing area of the U.S., but it is also home to some of the most economically distressed communities — a trend that is expected to continue as the climate changes.
 Southerners deserve a publication that covers the nuances of their environment, history, and communities without being condescending or stereotypical, without parachuting in from large metropolitan areas.
 The rest of the world deserves to know about the creative ways communities here are adapting to these changes and how those in economic and political power are responding to either move the region forward or maintain the status quo.

 Lyndsey Gilpin is the founder and editor-in-chief of Southerly.
 Born and raised in Kentucky but now based in Durham, North Carolina, she is a reporter and editor who has covered climate change, energy, environmental justice all over the U.S. Her work has appeared in Harper’s, Vice, The Daily Beast, CityLab, Undark, High Country News, FiveThirtyEight, The Washington Post, Hakai, The Atlantic, Grist, Outside, and InsideClimate News.
 She earned her master’s degree from Medill School of Journalism at Northwestern University.
 Read more here.